opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 ## Further options

 We also investigated the possibility of supporting publishers of 'static sites', such as this handbook.
 We could support the deployment of rich content with dynamic crawling and updating of content during the publication process without reliance on cross-site requests in the browser.
 This would however require technical effort for the specific publishing platforms, and come with the synchronicitiy issues of the Cards option - i.e. the embedded information will only be as recent as the latest publication.
+This approach is described in the [govpack package](https://www.npmjs.com/package/govpack).

 Access to regular exports from the portal's underlying database - in other words, federated or raw data access - would enable content providers to run their own mini-sites synchronised to the central port.
 It is currently not clear how prominently portal federation will feature on CKAN's roadmap, while third party extensions like [ckanext-odn-ic2pc-sync](https://github.com/OpenDataNode/ckanext-odn-ic2pc-sync) promise this kind of functionality.
 For a more high level discussion of the advantages of hosting federated platforms for data discovery, see [Zhang Haojie et al., 2015](https://www.researchgate.net/publication/283356205_Data-as-a-Service_A_Cloud-Based_Federated_Platform_to_Facilitate_Discovery_of_Private_Sector_Datasets).